JaysFreaky/nixos/README.md

 # NixOS Flake
-This is my flake for a potentially-immutable NixOS installation.
-It was inspired by [Graham Christensen's Erase Your Darlings](https://grahamc.com/blog/erase-your-darlings/), and uses the BTRFS filesystem with optional boot rollbacks to a freshly-installed root snapshot.
-It utilizes environment.etc to persist certain /etc files & the [impermanence](https://github.com/nix-community/impermanence) addon for both /etc and /var/lib sub-directories.
+This is my flake for a multi-system NixOS installation.
 I've tried to craft it to be as secure as possible without being a complete inconvenience to the average user.
 I run GNOME on my laptop(s) because I feel like it is the most integrated way of fully utilizing the system's features.
 This means declaring nearly all settings via nix or dconfs to achieve reproducability.

-I'm in the process of switching my desktop to NixOS, and will be utilizing Hyprland on it.

 ---
 ## Installation